10542hsrif/dlde/README.md

 1. It is recommended for new users to go to lightdm-settings (Login Window), and tweak the autologin part of it.
 2. lxappearance (Customize Look and Feel) may be opened to configure the appearance settings.
 3. `./.config/polybar/launch.sh` may be run to change the bar.
 4. More ricing options at the `.config/i3/config` file.
+You may also read the aforementioned file to understand its keybindings.
 5. Either `nitrogen` or `feh` may be used as a wallpaper setter.
 6. The repo folder is advised to be at the `$HOME` directory in order to avoid any conflicts or problems.